 Take notice that on , 2001, Transwestern Pipeline Company (Transwestern), 1111 South 103rd Street, Omaha, Nebraska 68124, filed in Docket No. CP01- -000 an application pursuant to Section 7 of the Natural Gas Act (NGA), as amended, and Section 157 of the Commission's Regulations (18 C.F.R. §§ 157.7 and 157.18), requesting permission and approval to (1) abandon certain compressor station facilities and (2) construct and operate certain compressor station facilities all located within the state of Arizona, thereby creating incremental capacity to the California border, all as more fully set forth in the request which is on file with the Commission and open to public inspection.
 The application may be viewed on the web at www.ferc.fed.us/online/rims.htm (call (202) 208-2222 for assistance).

-Specifically, Transwestern proposes to abandon in-place twelve (12) existing drivers and compressors, totaling 49,500 HP, at Stations 1, 2, 3 and 4; and install and operate a turbine driven centrifugal 38,000 HP compressor at Station 1 through Station 4.
+Specifically, Transwestern proposes to abandon in-place twelve (12) existing drivers and compressors, totaling 49,500 HP, at Stations 1, 2, 3 and 4; and install and operate a turbine driven centrifugal 38,000 HP compressor at each compressor station.

 Transwestern states that as a result of the proposed project it will be able to provide incremental capacity of approximately 150,000 Mcf per day (MCF/d) on its mainline from Thoreau to California, increasing its total capacity to California to 1,240,000 Mcf/d.
 Transwestern further states that the proposed modification will enable it to meet the supply and demand imbalance in the California market area.